Abhimanyupur: Aditi wetland and temple

 Aditi Kund and Aditi Temple: There is a sacred "kund" (water tank) in Abhimanyupur.
 It is said that the goddess Aditi gave birth to Surya deva (the Sun God in Hinduism) here.
 There is also a small temple here.

 Surya wetland and temple

 Abhimanyupur Surya Kund and Surya Temple: Next to the Aditi Kund and temple are a small kund and temple dedicated to Surya.
 Villagers generally deposit the "asthi kalash" (mortal remains) of dead people in the Surya Kund.
 It is said that if any pregnant lady takes a bath in this holy kund and worships at the Aditi Temple, the male child will be brave.

 Modern amenities

 There is a Haryana Government veterinary hospital to cater to the needs of the village people for quite some time.
 There is a school that provides education until senior secondary level.
 There is a stadium in the name of Mr. Sunil Chauhan.
 The village also has a pond that is used for pisciculture.

-The village has its own Mobile App which is developed by a Software Engineer of this village Mr. Rikki Chouhan. and anyone can download it from Google Play Store for free.
-Click to open the app in Google Play Store.